jawy1248/CS260/startup/README.md

 ## JavaScript Updates
 For this part of the project, I deployed the Simon JavaScript to the environment.
 I still have a link to my GitHub on the homepage.
 In terms of what I added to my project, here is a list:
-- [ ] Added JS to take care of the login on each page of the website and displays the username
+- [x] Added JS to take care of the login on each page of the website and displays the username on the userpage
 - [x] Added JS so that key prices show up when clicked on on the "Locksmith" page
 - [ ] Added JS that takes input (e.g. saved searches) and puts it in an object
-- [ ] Added JS that uses the `localstorage` API to keep the data users save constant throughout sessions
+- [x] Added JS that uses the `localstorage` API to keep the data users save constant throughout sessions.
+Aka the username of the person
 - [ ] Added JS to mock the websocket of the LiveChat that will be available

 ---